DomiR/rxjs-commented-operators/Introduction.md

 }
 ```

-Lukily rxjs handles this for us most of the time, so you may omit this but you should make sure you understand this.
+Luckily rxjs handles this for us most of the time, so you may omit this, but should make sure you understand this.
 Lets look at one more example:

 ```js